 My bread tends to end up too dense, so I wasn't expecting this to work first try - but the texture is fantastic!
 Great recipe!
 I took my loaf out (just the one, I halved the recipe) at 25 minutes as it was already getting decently brown. - 24 Mar 2013

+Im querying the quantities of liquids.
+If I make up 500g of flour into a loaf I use 300ml of water and approx 1tbsp fats.
 Here for 625g, theres 300ml water, 150ml oil, 2 eggs and 5tbsp honey.
 Isn't this too much liquid to flour ratio?
 This does look lovely btw, but I can make mistakes when writing recipes sometimes so I wanted to check. - 28 May 2016

 I chose this recipe because it looks very yummy and there were no reviews yet.
 This was easy to make and the results are delicious!
 The bread has a very light texture and is full of flavor.
 I will definitely make this again!
 UPDATE: My husband has very high standards when it comes to breads... when he got home and tasted this bread, he said, "You could sell this bread!"
 The whole family loved it! - 06 Mar 2010 (Review from Allrecipes US | Canada)